AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/engagement-map/engagement-map-overview.md

 **As a Marketo Engage admin, am I responsible for turning Engagement Map on/off?**

 No. Engagement Map will be available for all users in their instances.
 You will not be able to turn it on/off for certain users, workspaces, etc.

-**Is everything currently available in Smart Campaigns also available in Engagement Map?**

-Yes.
-Engagement Map has full feature parity with Smart Campaigns.

 **How is this different from other visual builders?**